Editor: Cam Newton comments to female reporter 'out of line'

-CHARLOTTE, N.C.
-(AP) — Quarterback Cam Newton has "expressed regret" for his response to a female reporter's question at a news conference on Wednesday, a team spokesman said.
+CHARLOTTE, North Carolina (AP) — Carolina Panthers quarterback Cam Newton has "expressed regret" for his response to a female reporter's question at a news conference on Wednesday, a team spokesman said.

 When Charlotte Observer reporter Jourdan Rodrigue asked Newton about wide receiver Devin Funchess' route running, the former league MVP smiled and said, "it's funny to hear a female talk about routes.
 It's funny."